sagar-jadhav/go-examples/slice.md

 # Slice

-Example slice program will demonstrate the working and syntax of slices in the Go programming language along with use of append & copy functions
+Example demonstrates working and syntax of Slices in Go along with usage of append & copy functions.
+Click [here](https://tour.golang.org/moretypes/7) to learn more

 ```go
 import "fmt"